-We are a small organic farm and grow a range of organic vegetables for ourselves and our guests.
-Our animals provide us with milk, eggs, manure and meat.
-We avoid chemicals and use crop rotation, compost, animal manure and green manures to keep our land fertile.
+We grow a range of organic vegetables for ourselves and our guests.
+We avoid chemicals and use crop rotation, compost, animal manure and green manures to keep the land healthy and fertile.

 'We had a wonderful time and even more than that: Claire & Chris, their animals, the whole atmosphere made our trip something special...we got to know the Bulgarian rural life...Because of your hospitality and the insight into your daily life we will ...take many ideas and new inspiration with us.
 Thanks a lot.'

 We source organic chicken and duck eggs from June and George, a Scottish couple in the village, who specialize in poultry.

 Right now, we have 3 goats - our 7 year old Monnie; her daughter Barney; and her niece Immingham.
 They will have kids in spring.
 Once the kids are old enough, we make yoghurt and cheese from our excess milk.

 Every second year we get a piglet or two in spring and raise them through the summer and autumn.

 We are very happy to be one of Bulgaria's accredited 'Zelena Kushta' or Green Lodges, supported by the Bulgarian Association of Alternative Tourism.
 This is an organisation which recognises accommodation for their green credentials and contribution to rural tourism.

 'A huge thanks to Chris and Claire who offered us a better way to think and live.
 I hope to continue the eco holidays in Paris.
 Long live tomatoes and home-made rakia!'
 Clemence, Paris